-Soft and foldable almond flour tortillas recipe are not only easy to make, but a gluten-free, low carb, and keto way to enjoy wraps, tacos, and more!
-Learn how to make almond tortillas with only 4 simple ingredients!
+Soft and foldable almond flour tortillas recipe are not only easy to make, but a gluten-free way to enjoy wraps, tacos, and more.
+Learn how to make no flour tortillas using only grain-free almond flour with 3 simple ingredients!

-Almond flour tortillas recipes has officially become my newest obsession when it comes to gluten-free recipes made with almond flour.
-Their soft, flexible texture makes them ideal for taco shells and wraps, while their great taste makes it hard to believe they are low carb and gluten-free!
+This almond flour tortilla recipe has officially become my newest obsession when it comes to my favorite gluten-free recipes made with almond flour.
+Their soft, flexible texture makes them ideal for taco shells and wraps, while their great taste makes it hard to believe they are GF and made using almond flour only.

-Since the the simple ingredients – almond flour, psyllium, baking powder, and eggs – are commonly stocked in my kitchen, I make these weekly to freeze for meal prep, just like almond flour banana muffins.
+Since the the simple ingredients – almond flour, psyllium husk powder, baking powder, and eggs – are commonly stocked in my kitchen, I make these weekly to freeze for meal prep.
+Tortilla wraps for lunch with a big, old fluffy almond flour pumpkin muffins with streusel topping is my idea of a perfect culinary day.

-Fill keto tortillas with sandwich fixings for a low carb lunch or stuff with eggs, cheese, and breakfast meats for a hearty on-the-go gluten-free breakfast.
-Scroll down for more suggestions on how to use almond tortillas, store, reheat, and many expert tips!
+Fill tortillas with sandwich fixings for a GF lunch or stuff with eggs, cheese, and breakfast meats for a hearty on-the-go gluten-free breakfast idea.
+They also work for quesadillas, taco shells, an open-face flatbread for chicken or tuna salad, or fry them into tortilla chips.

-- Almond Flour – Generally blanched, fine almond flour, versus almond meal, works better in baking recipes, such as almond flour zucchini bread.
+- Almond Flour – Generally blanched, fine almond flour, versus almond meal, works better in recipes where texture is key.

 - Psyllium Husk – Key ingredient for making the tortillas soft and flexible.
-Like in almond flour pizza crust, it helps absorb the liquid so the dough is soft and pliable.
-While generally it’s used to add fiber to diets, psyllium has many benefits in gluten-free recipes.
+It helps absorb the liquid so the dough is soft and pliable.
 Be sure to use psyllium husk powder and not whole psyllium husks.
+The linked brand is the one I use because it will not turn the wraps a dark or purplish hue.
 I have not tested a substitute, but ground flaxseed may work.

 - Baking Powder – For a grain-free or paleo-friendly recipe, you may omit the baking powder, but it does add a little lift and will result in a denser tortilla.